When someone we love dies, the funeral is not for them, it’s about them. The funeral is for everyone who knew, loved and was connected to that person.

 At Lychgate Funerals we have helped many families to ensure the farewell for a loved one is a true reflection of who the person was and what they meant to others.
 This can be represented in many different ways and can include personal touches, wishes, a special colour, music, a theme or holding the service in a special place.
 Whatever it means to you, the farewell you create provides a meaningful, relevant, unique and special way to say your goodbye.

-Having support around you at this very difficult time, and in the weeks and months after the funeral when the reality of the loss really starts to sink in, is vital as we have to adapt to a life without someone who mattered to us.
+Having support around you at this very difficult time, and in the weeks and months after the funeral when the reality of the loss really starts to sink in, is vital as you adapt to a life without the person who has died.